 NAIA Wrestling Coaches?
 Top 20 Poll ?
 No. 2

-KANSAS CITY, Mo. – Grand View (Iowa) finds itself in a familiar position, as the program garners the No. 1 ranking in the second regular-season edition of the NAIA Wrestling Coaches’ Top 20 Poll, the national office announced Wednesday.
-The Vikings, which claimed 169.5 points – 79 points more than the No. 2 team – have now been ranked atop the poll for 34-straight editions.
-The third regular-season installment is scheduled to be released on Wednesday, Dec.
-28.
+KANSAS CITY, Mo. – For the 26th-straight installment, Grand View (Iowa) holds the No. 1 ranking in the NAIA Wrestling Coaches’ Top 20 Poll, the national office announced Wednesday.
+The third regular-season edition will be released on Dec.
+30.

 Top 25 Highlights (historical information dates back to 2000-01)